 - You will be asked whether there has been any change in your health (illness or health problems) and whether you have taken any new medications since your last visit. - A complete physical examination and weight. - A urine sample for laboratory tests.
 Some of this urine will be stored to conduct possible clinical testing in the future. - If you are a female able to become pregnant, a urine pregnancy test will be required.
 If the urine pregnancy test is positive, you will not be dispensed drug at this visit.
 You will have a blood pregnancy test to confirm the result of the urine pregnancy test.
-If the blood test is positive, you will not be allowed to participate in this study. - About 21 mL (about 4 teaspoons) of blood will be taken for testing of chemistry, complete blood count, CD4+ cell count and to determine HIV-1 levels in your blood. - Tests on blood being drawn at this visit will be used to measure the amount of sugar and fats in your blood, including cholesterol and triglycerides.
+If the blood test is positive, you will not be allowed to participate in this study. - About 21 mL (about 4 teaspoons) of blood will be taken for testing of chemistry, complete blood count, CD4+ cell count and to determine HIV-1 levels in your blood. - Tests on blood being drawn at this visit will be used to measure changes in the amount of sugar and fats in your blood.
 About 4 mL (about 1 teaspoon) of blood will be taken for this test.
 It is important that your blood is drawn for this sample in the morning prior to eating (in a fasting state).
 If you have not fasted, you will be asked to return to the study center within 72 hours in a fasted state.
-"Fasting" means that you will not eat or drink anything except water for at least 8 hours before your blood is drawn.
+"Fasting" means that you will not eat or drink anything except water for at least 8 hours before your blood is drawn. - About 14 mL (about 3 teaspoons) of blood will be collected and stored to allow the possibility of conducting clinical tests at a later date (for example, to check whether the HIV in your blood can develop resistance to this anti-HIV drug). - You will be counseled regarding the importance of taking all study medications. - You will receive a 4-week supply of study drug at this visit.